Jon Berti Preview, Player Props: Marlins vs. Mets

 Jon Berti At The Plate

-- Berti is hitting .284 with 15 doubles, two triples, six home runs and 23 walks.
+- Berti is batting .284 with 15 doubles, two triples, six home runs and 23 walks.

 - Berti will look to extend his six-game hitting streak.
-He's batting .500 with three homers during his last outings.
+He's batting .500 with three homers over the course of his last outings.

+- In 61.7% of his 120 games this season, Berti has picked up at least one hit.
+He's also had 25 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.